-We hold two other banners relating to the Clark family.
-A large cream and beige banner has the words “Blessed are the peace makers” and a smaller blue banner has “Arbitration our hope at home and abroad”.
-On the reverse of both banners is the inscription “Clark, Millfield, Street, Somerset”.
+We hold three banners relating to the Clark family.
+A large cream and beige banner has the words “Blessed are the peace makers”, a smaller blue banner has “Arbitration our hope at home and abroad” and the third has “Law not war”.
+On the reverse of each banner is a tag with the inscription “Clark, Millfield, Street, Somerset”.
 These banners probably have more to do with the Clark family’s pacifism than suffrage.

 Elizabeth Crawford’s The Women’s Suffrage Movement: A Reference Guide (1999)